YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. parsed-literal::
    -PA[RTIAL_RECOV_BYPASS]

-For more information, refer to the CORRUPT_FILE qualifier in “CHANGE -FIleheader Qualifiers”.
+For more information, refer to the CORRUPT_FILE qualifier in `“CHANGE -FILEHEADER Qualifiers” <https://docs.yottadb.com/AdminOpsGuide/dse.html#change>`_.

 **-READ_ONLY**